Tuwaiq-SE-Riyadh/W02D03-Lab-JS-OOP/README.md

 - Create a file `persons.js`.
 Within `persons.js`:
     - Create at least 3 person objects.
     - The person object below is made up of a number of PROPERTIES that describe the person (name, age, gender, interests(as array) and img) and of METHOD: bio.
-    - when a user click on image the bio function will be used to display the name, age, first two interests in appropriate message as alert or Modal or dialog.
+    - When a user click on image the bio function will be used to display the name, age, first two interests in appropriate message as alert.